 3. Keep it simple

 When collecting customer data, it's important to keep things straightforward.
-Avoid asking too many questions or using complicated language, which can lead to customers leaving your site.
+Avoid asking too many questions or using complex language, as this can drive customers away from your site.

-Testing your data collection methods before implementing them on a larger scale is also good.
+Testing your data collection methods before implementing them at scale is also advisable.
 This can help you identify any issues or areas for improvement and ensure that your data collection process is as efficient and effective as possible.

 4. Clearly define your privacy policy